realtimefl/Sebastian_Inlet/index.md

 <a href="boundary node.jpg"> <img src="boundary node.jpg" width="250" height="250" align="justify"> </a>

 <h1>Model Validation</h1>
 <p>Model results for waterlevel timeseries were compared with data from buoy near Sebastian Inlet.
 There is a good match between model results and buoy data for water level timeseries with small difference in amplitude but very good match between phases.
 Correlation comparison is well over 90%.
 Salinity. temperature, and sig. waveheight from simulation results were also compared with measured data.
 These comparisons showed good match with observed data.
-Following figures show some comparisons.</p>
+Following figures show these comparisons. </p>

 <div style="color:green" align="center">Water level timeseries comparison between model and measured data at Sebastian Inlet </div>
 <a href="Sebastian Inlet Water Level Timeseries.jpg"> <img src="Sebastian Inlet Water Level Timeseries.jpg" width="350"  align="left"></a>